ian713hansson/80s_heavy_metal_triva/README.md

 # 80s_heavy_metal_trivia
 A trivia game about heavy metal from the 1980's
+If you answer 7 or more questions correctly you are rewarded with a nice compliment and a Judas Priest song On the contrary less than 7 correct answers will succumb you to the humiliation of the Heathers laughing at you while you are forced to listen to Tiffany, the queen of mall pop
 ## By: Ian Hansson
 ### Date: July 3, 2022